-- (d) The commission or hearings officer shall make the electronic recording of the testimony available to the parties for use in preparing exceptions to or statements in support of a proposed decision or recommended order. - (e) If judicial review is requested, the commission or hearings officer shall cause a transcript of the hearing to be prepared if requested as part of the record on appeal.
-If a party desires a copy of the transcript for their personal use, the requesting party shall pay the cost of a copy of that transcript. - (f) Unless the commission has been notified in writing of a party's request for judicial review within the time permitted for requesting the review, the commission or hearings officer, after the time for requesting judicial review has passed, may erase the electronically recorded testimony.
-Where by statute judicial review is by trial de novo, a transcript need not be prepared unless expressly requested and paid for by the requesting party.
-[Eff MAY 292010] (Auth: HRS §§91-2, 11-193) (Imp: HRS §§91-2, 91-9, 91-9.5, 91-10, 91-11, 91-12, 91-13, 11-193, 11-216, 11-228, 11-229) - §3-161-37 Record. (a) The record shall consist of the following: - (1) All pleadings, motions, and intermediate rulings;
+- (d) Upon request, $[\mp]$ the commission or hearings officer shall make the electronic recording of the testimony available to the parties for use in preparing exceptions to or statements in support of a proposed decision or recommended order. - (e) If judicial review is requested, the commission or hearings officer shall cause a transcript of the hearing to be prepared if requested as part of the record on appeal.
+The party seeking judicial review shall pay for the cost of transcribing the electronic recording of the proceeding.
+If [a] another party desires a copy of the transcript for their personal use, [the requesting] that party shall pay the cost of a copy of that transcript. - (f) Unless the commission has been notified in writing of a party's request for judicial review within the time permitted for requesting the review, the commission or hearings officer, after the time for requesting judicial review has passed, may erase the electronically recorded testimony.
+Where by statute

+§3-161-37 Record. (a) The record shall consist of the following:

-- (2) All evidence received or considered including without limitation, oral testimony, exhibits, and matters officially noted by the commission or hearings officer; - (3) All offers of proof and rulings thereon; - (4) All proposed findings and exceptions; - (5) The recommended decision of the hearings officer who presided at the hearing, if the hearing was held before a hearings officer; - (6) Any report of the hearings officer or of the commission who conducted the hearing; and - (7) Staff memoranda submitted to the commission in connection with consideration of the case, provided first, that the memoranda have also been timely provided to parties to the proceeding, and the parties have been permitted an opportunity at the hearing to rebut the memoranda. - (b) Unless the commission has been notified in writing of a party's request for judicial review within the time permitted for requesting judicial review, the commission or hearings officer, after the time for requesting judicial review has passed, may cause exhibits to be returned to the party introducing the exhibits or if the party does not wish their return, order the disposal or destruction of the exhibits.
-[Eff MAY 2 9 2010 ] (Auth: HRS §§91-2, 11-193) (Imp: HRS §§91-2, 91-9, 91-9.5, 91-10, 91-11, 91-12, 91-13, 11-193, 11-216, 11-228, 11-229)
+- (1) All pleadings, motions, [and] intermediate, and final rulings; - (2) All evidence received or considered including without limitation, oral testimony, exhibits, and matters officially noted by the commission or hearings officer; - (3) All offers of proof and rulings thereon; - (4) All proposed findings and exceptions; - (5) The recommended decision of the hearings officer who presided at the hearing, if the hearing was held before a hearings officer; - (6) Any report of the hearings officer or of the commission who conducted the hearing; and - (7) Staff memoranda submitted to the commission in connection with consideration of the case, provided first, that the memoranda have also been timely provided to parties to the proceeding, and the parties have been permitted an opportunity at the hearing to rebut the memoranda. - (b) Unless the commission has been notified in writing of a party's request for judicial review within the time permitted for requesting judicial review, the commission or hearings officer, after the time for requesting judicial review has passed, may cause exhibits to be returned to the party introducing the exhibits or if the party does not wish their return, order the disposal or destruction of the exhibits.
+[Eff 5/29/10; comp] (Auth: HRS \$\$91-2, 11-314(8)) (Imp: HRS \$\$91-2, 91-9, 91-9.5, 91-10, 91-11, 91-12, 91-13, 11-314(7), 11-407, 11-408, 11-409, 11-410)